 – appoints a professionally qualified auditor to undertake an annual audit of the financial records of the association.

-3 The Executive Board is composed of a Chairman, a Deputy Chairman, an Honorary Secretary/Treasurer and six (6) other Directors.
+3 The Executive Board is composed of a Chair, a Deputy Chair, an Honorary Secretary/Treasurer and six (6) other Directors.

 5 The linking together by telephone or other electronic means of the Executive Board constitutes a meeting of the Board, provided 72 hours notice is given for such a meeting.
 All other provisions in these bylaws relating to meetings of the Board will apply.

 6 At the beginning of each meeting, the Executive Board shall approve the minutes of the previous meeting and sign them.